bivalves text index | photo index

 Where seen?
 This large clam with wavy 'lips' is sometimes seen on our undisturbed Southern shores, tucked into coral rubble and even among living corals.
 But it is often overlooked.

 Features: At 10-15cm, it is the smallest of the giant clams.
-It is buried deep in living and dead coral in relatively shallow water near living reefs.
-It bores into the hard surface with a combination of chemical and mechanical methods that is still poorly understood.
+It is buried deep in living and dead coral or other hard surfaces in relatively shallow water near living reefs.
+It bores into the hard surface with a combination of chemical and mechanical methods that are still poorly understood.

 Short fluted scuplturing on shell.